 Any marketing initiative that your store engages in is an extension of your brand.
 You want the communication and offers to be consistent with what your brand ultimately stands for.
 This can be the language, colors, and even fonts that are used.
-A loyalty program should be treated the same way – it should be on brand!
+A loyalty program should be treated the same way – it should be on-brand!

 Creating a loyalty program that fits into an existing brand is easy, if you have the right tools at your disposal.
-Apps like Smile.io allow you to easily add elements to your program that make it seem like it is part of your store’s brand, not a stand alone marketing initiative.
+Apps like Smile.io allow you to easily add elements to your program that make it seem like it is part of your store’s brand, not a standalone marketing initiative.

 Here are a few tips to make your loyalty program match your store:

 When you first start your loyalty program, there is an urge to just reward points for everything possible.
-I urge you to fight this for a couple of reasons.
+We urge you to fight this for a couple of reasons.
 The first is that launching in stages gives you more opportunities to market your program.
 The second is that what you reward for should be determined by your store’s brand.

-If you are a very transactional business (think wholesaler) you may not want to be rewarding points for sharing on Twitter or following on Instagram.
+If you are a very transactional business (think wholesaler), you may not want to be rewarding points for sharing on Twitter or following on Instagram.
 Not only will your customers likely not engage in it, but it could also damage your brand.
 However, if you are a very social and community-focused brand, you can benefit from these types of rewards.

 These three tips are great for integrating your loyalty program into your existing brand.
 But what if you want to create a brand around your loyalty program?
 Keep reading for three tips to make a program a brand of its own.

 They have created a sub-brand around the loyalty program and more specifically the highest tier, VIB Rouge.
-They have crazed fans bragging about spending $1,000 every year.
-We can learn a lot from Sephora’s program and building a loyalty brand.
-Here are 3 easy tips to develop a brand for your loyalty program.
+As a result, they have crazed fans bragging about spending $1,000 every year and looking forward to doing it again in the future!

-“Your Store’s Loyalty Program”… that does not have a good ring to it.
+“Your Store’s Loyalty Program” does not have a good ring to it.
 If you want to create a loyalty brand, you need to give your program a unique name.
 This will make your program stand out against your competitors and against other loyalty programs your customers are a part of.

-2. Create a Loyalty Currency
+2. Create a loyalty currency

-3. Develop a Loyalty Logo
+3. Develop a loyalty logo

 At the center of every great brand is a great logo!
 If you want your loyalty program to truly stand out, you should create a logo for it.
 This logo should be similar to your brand/store logo, but recognizably different.
 Let me illustrate with an example.